bfidatadigipres/dpx_encoding/README.md

 ## Supporting crontab actions
 These RAWcooked and TAR scripts are to be driven from a server /etc/crontab.
-They use Linux Flock locks which are reside in /var/run and are included in the crontab FLOCK LOCK DETAILS.
+They use Linux Flock locks which reside in /var/run and are included in the crontab FLOCK LOCK DETAILS.
 These flock locks are checked for, and if absent, recreated every hour using the flock_rebuild.sh script.

 The scripts for encoding and automation_dpx/ activities will run frequently throughout the day:
 dpx_assessment.sh - Twice a day at 12:35 am and 12:35pm